 Danna Kushnir, an influencer herself and the CEO of the Instagram marketing agency Mantra manages accounts for local brands in Israel.
 In a conversation she explained to me their workflow:

 “Every production starts with research.
 We research the competitors of the brand, popular international accounts in the niche, and even general trends on Instagram.
 We never start shooting any videos before we have the data on the current trends”

-Here is how you find viral content on Instagram:
+Here are the three Instagram growth hacks on how you find viral content on Instagram:

 For example, I am going to manage an account that reposts content about dogs.
 There could be many different reasons why I’d want to post content about dogs, for example:

 - I am a dog trainer and I want to promote my course or services

 - I am a store or a brand that wants to promote my eCommerce products

 - I am growing a themed account for dog lovers with funny dog content